ii887522/hydro/docs/struct/Seq.md

 ```ts
 unnormalize (value: number): number
 ```
-It maps the `value` given between 0 and 1 to a value belongs to this sequence.
+Maps the `value` given between 0 and 1 to a value belongs to this sequence.

 `value`: The value to map from.

-It returns a value belongs to this sequence.
+Returns a value belongs to this sequence.

 ### **Example usage:**
 ```ts